 NATURE SQUARED

-A combined nature survey and macrophotography workshop.
-A quadrat is a square frame commonly used as a tool to investigate the abundance of plants and/or animals in a habitat.
-Cleary and Connolly will be working with participants to survey important species, document findings and make stunning art using macro-photography, while contributing to important nature monitoring programmes by submitting data to the National Biodiversity Data Centre.
+A combined nature survey and macrophotography workshop, “Nature Squared” uses a simple surveying tool known as a “quadrat”.
+This is a square frame that can be placed on site to delineate a small area to survey (ie. to investigate the abundance of plants and/or animals in a habitat).
+Cleary and Connolly will be working with participants to survey important species, document findings and contribute to important nature monitoring programmes by submitting data to the National Biodiversity Data Centre.
+Framing is also of essential importance to the art of photography and the same quadrat will be central to the macrophotography workshop studying biodiversity through the lens.https://vimeo.com/1091284463

 JULY